Our Verdict

 Durability

-Most gloves in our review feature a leather palm, including the Fission SV, but this model stood out for its durability.
-The leather is soft and supple straight out of the box, it's also very durable, resisting wear and tear over the course of our testing.
+Most gloves in our review feature a leather palm, and the Fission SV does as well, but this model stands out for its durability.
+The leather is soft and supple straight out of the box, but it resists wear and tear.
 The stitching is tight, the construction is solid, and the other materials are strong as well.
+There are leather reinforcement patches on high-use areas of the palm, fingers, and knuckles, but even after using these gloves for technical ski tours including plenty of rope work like rappelling and lowering, the leather palm showed no signs of wear.
+The glove's weather resistance has not been affected by use, either.

 Features